ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-I Ditched My Monolithic React App for Microfrontends, and I’m Never Going Back - <a href="https://blog.stackademic.com/i-ditched-my-monolithic-react-app-for-microfrontends-and-im-never-going-back-0b1faf1ec16e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using useEffect for Real-Time Updates!
+Here's Why. - <a href="https://javascript.plainenglish.io/stop-using-useeffect-for-real-time-updates-heres-why-fac01810c94d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azad Ansari`**
+✍️ **posted by `Ruqaiya Beguwala`**

-<blockquote>I remember the exact moment I knew something had to change.
-I was working on a massive e-commerce platform, a single, sprawling React…
+<blockquote>If you’re using useEffect to listen for live data changes, you might be introducing bugs.
+Discover the robust React hook designed for the…
-Continue reading on Stackademic »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Why existing React color pickers frustrated me (and what I built instead) - <a href="https://medium.com/@ozergklp/why-existing-react-color-pickers-frustrated-me-and-what-i-built-instead-da47a17ea2b0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Transitive Dependencies in React.Js Projects - <a href="https://medium.com/@itsapeksha16/understanding-transitive-dependencies-in-react-js-projects-61d78758fdaa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Özer`**
+✍️ **posted by `Apeksha Verma`**

-<blockquote>After building dozens of React applications, I thought choosing a color picker would be simple.
-Just grab a popular library from npm…
+<blockquote>When building React.js applications, we often use package managers like npm or yarn to install libraries.
+But have you noticed that…
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Google Analytics 4 Tutorial: Type-Safe GA4 Implementation with Ecommerce Tracking - <a href="https://connectaryal.medium.com/react-google-analytics-4-tutorial-type-safe-ga4-implementation-with-ecommerce-tracking-b405c740476c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Start Web Development: A Complete Beginner’s MERN Stack Roadmap - <a href="https://javascript.plainenglish.io/how-to-start-web-development-a-complete-beginners-mern-stack-roadmap-5d0cf837dda5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shiva Aryal`**
+✍️ **posted by `Umang`**

-<blockquote>Google Analytics 4 (GA4) is powerful — but let’s be honest, the default gtag snippets get messy fast.
-I tried multiple react ga4 libraries…
+<blockquote>Learn web development step by step with my personal journey, mistakes, and roadmap using the MERN stack (MongoDB, Express, React, Node.js).
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Belajar Reactjs : 20 Konsep Dasar yang Paling Penting - <a href="https://medium.com/@agusetyawan/belajar-reactjs-20-konsep-dasar-yang-paling-penting-c08c7d35b379?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automate React Component Extraction in VSCode with One Shortcut - <a href="https://medium.com/@artemzymovets/automate-react-component-extraction-in-vscode-with-one-shortcut-6d2e00e32aaf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Agus Setyawan`**
+✍️ **posted by `Artem Zymovets`**

-<blockquote>React sering kali terdengar penuh dengan istilah-istilah keren seperti reconciliation, composition, atau error boundaries.
-Semua istilah…
+<blockquote>Cut 7 steps to 3 in VS Code: extract React components with one shortcut, refactor faster, and keep your workflow smooth and efficient.
 Continue reading on Medium »</blockquote>

 <h3>5.
-React Machine Coding Interview Guide: OTP Component - <a href="https://medium.com/@sanjeev-singh/react-machine-coding-interview-guide-otp-component-144ab17d7720?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redux vs Recoil vs Zustand: Picking the Right State Manager Without Losing Your Mind - <a href="https://medium.com/@dipesh.kumar_34560/redux-vs-recoil-vs-zustand-picking-the-right-state-manager-without-losing-your-mind-3652d10b83ce?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjeev Singh`**
+✍️ **posted by `Dipesh Mehra`**

-<blockquote>The OTP (One-Time Password) component is one of the most commonly asked machine coding questions in React interviews.
-The expectation is…
+<blockquote>Managing state in React is like trying to run a household.
+Some people need spreadsheets and checklists, others just remember things in…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Sensitive Data Exposure in React: Fixes & Examples - <a href="https://medium.com/meetcyber/sensitive-data-exposure-in-react-fixes-examples-78dacc94e3ff?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server-Side Rendering (SSR) in React.js with Next.js - <a href="https://medium.com/@EmilyTechWriter/server-side-rendering-ssr-in-react-js-with-next-js-e1a2c425848c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `EmilyTechWriter`**

+<blockquote>Building fast and SEO-friendly web apps is a priority for every React JS Development Company.
+Server-Side Rendering (SSR) in React.js is…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Why do React components need to start with capital letters? - <a href="https://bhataasim.medium.com/why-do-react-components-need-to-start-with-capital-letters-9fc817ef6f8b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aasim Bhat`**

+<blockquote>If you’ve ever worked with React, you might have noticed that component names always start with capital letters.
+But do you know why? 🤔
+Continue reading on Medium »</blockquote>

+<h3>8.
+I Ditched My Monolithic React App for Microfrontends, and I’m Never Going Back - <a href="https://blog.stackademic.com/i-ditched-my-monolithic-react-app-for-microfrontends-and-im-never-going-back-0b1faf1ec16e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pentest_Testing_Corp`**
+✍️ **posted by `Azad Ansari`**

-<blockquote>Why Sensitive Data Exposure Happens in React
+<blockquote>I remember the exact moment I knew something had to change.
+I was working on a massive e-commerce platform, a single, sprawling React…
-Continue reading on MeetCyber »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-5 Next.js Server Actions Mistakes Killing Your App Performance - <a href="https://javascript.plainenglish.io/5-next-js-server-actions-mistakes-killing-your-app-performance-9f857083ac29?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 — Deployment, CI/CD & Hosting Like a DevOps Minimalist - <a href="https://javascript.plainenglish.io/next-js-15-deployment-ci-cd-hosting-like-a-devops-minimalist-c24e8019e91a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Nilupul Perera`**

-<blockquote>So, you’ve jumped on the Server Actions bandwagon.
-And why wouldn’t you?
-They’re fantastic.
-That feeling of just writing a simple async…
+<blockquote>Mastering Full-Stack Web Dev with Next.js 15 + React 19 — Part 7
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
+5 Mistakes Beginners Make with Next.js (And How to Avoid Them) 2025 shit - <a href="https://javascript.plainenglish.io/5-mistakes-beginners-make-with-next-js-and-how-to-avoid-them-2025-shit-68959119a612?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abdelaziz moustakim`**

+<blockquote>Are you making these common Next.js mistakes that could be slowing down your development progress?
+Continue reading on JavaScript in Plain English »</blockquote>

-The Ultimate Next.js Project Folder Structure Guide (Next.js 13+ with App Router) - <a href="https://medium.com/@jaykumarv2605/the-ultimate-next-js-project-folder-structure-guide-next-js-13-with-app-router-de0fba1acc5e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ⚡ Next.js in 2025: The Superpower Framework for React Developers - <a href="https://medium.com/@MissLucina/next-js-in-2025-the-superpower-framework-for-react-developers-c63dc8389c96?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaya kumar V`**
+✍️ **posted by `Miss Lucina✨`**

-<blockquote>When starting a new Next.js 13+ project with the App Router, one of the biggest challenges is deciding how to structure your codebase.
-A…
+<blockquote>If you’re building modern web applications, you’ve probably heard of Next.js.
+Over the years, it has transformed from being “just a React…
 Continue reading on Medium »</blockquote>

-<h3>3.
-React Google Analytics 4 Tutorial: Type-Safe GA4 Implementation with Ecommerce Tracking - <a href="https://connectaryal.medium.com/react-google-analytics-4-tutorial-type-safe-ga4-implementation-with-ecommerce-tracking-b405c740476c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shiva Aryal`**

-<blockquote>Google Analytics 4 (GA4) is powerful — but let’s be honest, the default gtag snippets get messy fast.
-I tried multiple react ga4 libraries…
-Continue reading on Medium »</blockquote>

 <h3>4.
+How to Start Web Development: A Complete Beginner’s MERN Stack Roadmap - <a href="https://javascript.plainenglish.io/how-to-start-web-development-a-complete-beginners-mern-stack-roadmap-5d0cf837dda5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Umang`**

+<blockquote>Learn web development step by step with my personal journey, mistakes, and roadmap using the MERN stack (MongoDB, Express, React, Node.js).
+Continue reading on JavaScript in Plain English »</blockquote>

-Next.js GPS: How getStaticPaths Finds Your Dynamic Pages - <a href="https://medium.com/@kkduniya/next-js-gps-how-getstaticpaths-finds-your-dynamic-pages-e9ab398f279e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Why Your Next.js Images Don’t Load in Production (and How to Fix It) - <a href="https://medium.com/@davxne/next-js-images-dont-load-in-production-and-how-to-fix-it-389fec0df7f1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kkduniya  solutions`**
+✍️ **posted by `Davxne`**

-<blockquote>When we build websites in Next.js, sometimes we don’t know all the pages in advance.
-For example, if you have a blog, you don’t know how…
+<blockquote>If you’ve ever deployed a Next.js app and suddenly half your images disappear while everything looked perfect in development, you’re not…
 Continue reading on Medium »</blockquote>

-<h3>5. realtiosnhip betweeen js component and html elemnt - <a href="https://medium.com/@anuragdnd456/realtiosnhip-betweeen-js-component-and-html-elemnt-de12f0944286?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+How to Speed Up Your Website in 10 Easy Steps Using Next.js - <a href="https://medium.com/@buildweb.it/how-to-speed-up-your-website-in-10-easy-steps-using-next-js-801f3f96c1a3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anuragdnd`**
+✍️ **posted by `BuildWebIT`**

-<blockquote><htmlVidoeelemnt > is javascript things <video> is html things and by using useRef() we connnect js and html baciaclly logic with…
+<blockquote>In the digital age, speed is everything.
+A slow-loading website can frustrate users, hurt your SEO rankings, and ultimately cost you…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Audio Transcription with Whisper: An Open Source Approach - <a href="https://medium.com/@satendermaurya12/audio-transcription-with-whisper-an-open-source-approach-52c1398cd31e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Secure Secret Management in Next.js (in Kubernetes environment) - <a href="https://medium.com/@albertodeagostini.dev/secure-secret-management-in-next-js-in-kubernetes-environment-6c479a6068f3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Satender Maurya`**
+✍️ **posted by `Alberto De Agostini`**

-<blockquote>In this article, I will walk you through the steps to build your own transcription app without relying on any APIs or paid services…
+<blockquote>Why traditional environment variables fall short for sensitive data, and our journey to a robust filesystem-based solution, even for…
 Continue reading on Medium »</blockquote>

 <br/>